-Deliverables: Workshop handouts, presentation, organize and facilitate workshop planning principles to be applied.
+Deliverables: Workshop handouts, presentation, organize and facilitate workshop the rationale behind the alternative, the elements for the alternative, pro forma assumptions and the planning principles to be applied.
 Participants will work in groups to evaluate their alternative and improve on it.
 They will have access to other program elements that can be used to modify the site plan and the project pro forma.
 The team will provide a facilitator for each group, workshop instructions, and all materials necessary for working through development scenarios including a site plan, building "blocks" at scale, and a live pro forma spreadsheet.